-The other day during yoga, we were invited by our teacher to meditate on the acts of both kindness and unfriendliness we had experienced during the last couple of weeks.1 At the end of the session, we discussed the implications of our experiences, and how we could possibly have reacted better during some of the… Continue reading Can You Still Choose?
+The other day during yoga, we were invited by our teacher to meditate on the acts of both kindness and unfriendliness we had experienced during the last couple of weeks. ((This exercise in itself was quite interesting: Some participants barely could remember a negative encounter, while others had trouble to recall even a single little […]

 Ideal Conditions

-As promised, here’s a bad piece of good advice:1 Create ideal conditions.
+As promised, here’s a bad piece of good advice: ((Or, vice-versa!))
+Create ideal conditions.
 Before you even start something, make it fail-proof.
 Waiting for ideal conditions can be either blazingly smart or sheepishly stupid, and it shows perfectly how good advice really is a mixed bag.
 Let’s take an example… say, writing a book.
-You want to… Continue reading Ideal Conditions
+You […]

 Good Advice